tomkat-cr/vitexbrain/README.md

 ## Key Features

-* AI-Powered Guidance using Aria and Allegro MODELS.
+* AI-Powered guidance using Aria and Allegro models.
-* Gives quick, step-by-step instructions in text and video, customized for each task.
-* Seamless Integration: Processes text and videos with high-quality results.
+* Seamless Integration: processes text and videos with high-quality results.
+* Video gallery to show the videos generated.
+* Video generation follow-up just in case the video generation fails.
+* Prompt enhancement support.
-* Prompts suggestions generated from AI on each form submission and a Recycle button to refresh them.
+* Prompts suggestions generated from AI on each form submission and a button to refresh them.
-* Customizable: Fully available for developers to modify and extend.
-* Collaborative: Encourages open-source collaboration and innovation.
+* MongoDB and JSON databases support.

 ## Technology Used